Interstate 278

 Interstate 278 (I-278) is an auxiliary Interstate Highway in New Jersey and New York in the United States.
 The road runs 35.62 mi from US Route 1/9 (US 1/9) in Linden, New Jersey, northeast to the Bruckner Interchange in the New York City borough of the Bronx.
 The majority of I-278 is in New York City, where it serves as a partial beltway and passes through all five of the city's boroughs.
-(Note: It does not go through the island of Manhattan but does pass through Randalls and Wards Islands, which are technically a part of the borough of Manhattan.)
+(Note: It does not go through the island of Manhattan but does pass through Randalls and Wards Islands, which are part of the borough of Manhattan.)
 I-278 follows several freeways, including the Union Freeway in Union County, New Jersey; the Staten Island Expressway (SIE) across Staten Island; the Gowanus Expressway in southern Brooklyn; the Brooklyn–Queens Expressway (BQE) across Northern Brooklyn and Queens; a small part of the Grand Central Parkway in Queens; and a part of the Bruckner Expressway in the Bronx.
-I-278 also crosses multiple bridges, including the Goethals, Verrazzano-Narrows, Kosciuszko, and Robert F. Kennedy bridges.
+I-278 also crosses multiple bridges, including the Goethals, Verrazzano–Narrows, Kosciuszko, and Robert F. Kennedy bridges.